laderast/laderast.github.io/README.md

 ## How does {distill} work?

-Distill is what is called a *static* site generator.
+`{distill}` is what is called a *static* site generator.
 It takes Markdown and Rmarkdown and converts them to . `.html` files.

-Much like any RMarkdown file, `{distill}` uses `{knitr}` and pandoc to build your website files.
+Much like any RMarkdown file, `{distill}` uses `{knitr}` and pandoc to build your website files that are contained in an *RStudio Project*.
 It knits your `.Rmd` files, converting them to `.html` files to a folder.
 The default name of this folder is called `_site` and it contains all of them files you need to upload to make a website.

 ## What is Netlify?